-The polyester veil covering on the non-conductive full channel rails ensure that the fibers do not get exposed due to blooming or otherwise, which can seriously affect the durability and integrity of the ladder.
+The polyester veil covering the non-conductive full channel rails ensures that the fibers do not get exposed due to blooming or otherwise, which can seriously affect the durability and integrity of the ladder.

 The rung locks are enabled by the Quick Latch system that is proven the industry standard for extension ladders.

 There is also a nylon rope-enabled pulley which is used to keep the ladder stable in its extended position without sudden jerks.